 d.
 Water bladder.
 Useful for drinking while paddling.
 Put on deck or better yet on mesh holder on back of PFD.

-Use a large tents: a 3-man tent for 2 people and a 2-man tent for one.
+Use a large tent: a 3-man tent for 2 people and a 2-man tent for one.
 With kayaking and camp clothing, extra space is nice.
 The fly should cover the body completely.
 Double doors and vestibules are great.
 Camping on the “wet coast” mandates using tents with good fly coverage extending over the doors.
-Add a loft to the roof.
+Add a loft to the ceiling and a clothes line to dry clothes.
 Use a tarp over the doors when raining.

 4. Loft in a tent.